Why Ethical AI Won't Catch On Anytime Soon

-What's the Future Hold for Ethical AI?
+What's the Future Hold for Ethics in AI?

 The adoption of ethical AI principles is essential for the healthy development of all AI-driven technologies and self-regulation by the industry will be much more effective than any legislative effort, said Xuhui Shao, managing partner of Los Altos, Calif.-based Tsingyuan Ventures, a technology-focused venture fund that invests in software and life sciences startups.

 He cited the example of AI-driven redlining, or negative decisions based on certain discriminatory factors, that could be harder to detect, even by the operators.
 These AI-based decisions need to be made explainable and continuously monitored.
 Data is the fuel of all AI systems and the collection and usage of consumer data needs to be carefully tracked, especially in large-scale commercial systems.

 Shao believes the future of ethics in AI lies in the application of AI itself.